wang123fromsx/wang/README.md

 # wang
-use Github the first time
+to use Github the first time